otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-02.md

 // Use the PORT environment variable or 3000 const PORT = process.env.PORT || 3000;

-// Use the CORS module
-app.use(cors()); // Make sure this is declared before the routes

 // Use the routes module
 app.use("/", indexRoutes);